There are numerous reasons why these kinds of deals happens

 - To shut down a rising competitor in the market.

 Big fish must eat small fishes to survive.
 These deals usually involve astonishingly high price tags.
-Recently, Amazon bought Whole Foods for over $13 billion in cash.
-Yep, we all have heard about this deal but do you have knowledge about other big buys.
-Today we are presenting some of the notable and most expensive deals in tech industry.
+Recently, Microsoft bought GitHub for $7.5 billion in stock.
+Yep, we all have heard about this deal, but do you have knowledge about other big buys.
+We are representing some of the biggest and most expensive deals in the tech industry till this date.

 Facebook offered $1 billion for photo and video sharing app Instagram in April 2012.
 As of September 2013 Instagram has set up more than 150 million users.
 It was also listed among top 50 Android apps in 2013.
 After this deal Instagram grew up by 23 %, whereas Facebook only by 3%.
 As of 2017, Facebook had 2.1 billion users, while Instagram had over 800 million users worldwide.